VaultLinkCrypto/MomScanner/README.md

 - Direction arrow indicates which way (up = calls, down = puts)

 **Smoothing:** the displayed score is an EMA of the raw score with a time constant equal to your configured "Smoothing Lag" (default 60 seconds).
 This prevents jitter.
 The **ΔScore** column shows the raw score minus the first-seen score and updates with zero lag, so you can see momentum shifts before the smoothed score catches up.

 ---

+## Part 4.5 — Options Liquidity Filter (the heart of the v2 upgrade)

+Located in **Configuration → Options Liquidity Filter**.
+This panel is what makes MomScanner actually produce tradable candidates instead of just scored noise.

+### Penny Pilot Only toggle (default: ON)

+When enabled, any ticker you paste into the input that is not on the ~400-ticker CBOE Penny Pilot whitelist is silently rejected at the door.
+These are the stocks known to trade with $0.01 or $0.05 option increments on weekly/daily expirations — meaning tight spreads by definition.

+A toast will tell you how many were accepted vs rejected when you paste, so you know what got cut.

+**Turn this OFF if you want to monitor a specific ticker that isn't on the list.** It happens — new IPOs or growing names take time to get added.
+The rest of the filter layers will still protect you from untradable options.

+### Max Options Spread % (default: 15%)

+For each active ticker, MomScanner pulls the ATM call and ATM put at the nearest expiration within your DTE limit.
+It computes `(ask - bid) / mid × 100` and uses whichever side is tighter.
+If that number exceeds your threshold, the ticker is hidden from the active table (but still logged).

+**Reading the Spread% column:**
+- **Green (≤5%)** — excellent.
+You can buy at the ask and only lose a small fraction on entry.
+- **Yellow (5-15%)** — tradable with caution.
+Need strong conviction on direction.
+- **Red (>15%)** — do not trade.
+Auto-hidden by default.

+### Min ATM Open Interest (default: 500)

+Open interest is "how many contracts exist at this strike right now."
+Low OI means even if the spread looks okay, you may not find a counterparty when you try to sell.
+500 is a floor; 2000+ is safer.

+### Max DTE for Spread Check (default: 14 days)

+The tool picks the nearest expiration within this window for the spread check.
+Your strategy runs 0-14 DTE, so 14 is the correct default.
+If you want to look at only same-week expirations, set it to 7 or less.

+### Options Check Interval (default: 60s)

+Options spreads change more slowly than stock prices.
+60 seconds is plenty — but you can tighten it to 30s if you want faster updates, or loosen to 120-300s if you have many tickers and want to save API calls.

+### What the hidden count means

+In the Active Scan table header, you'll see something like **"Active Scan: 12 (+18 hidden)"**.
+The 12 are your tradable candidates right now.
+The 18 are tickers with known bad options liquidity (too-wide spread, too-low OI, or both).
+Hidden tickers still update their scores in the background and still show up in History — the filter is presentation-only, not computational.

+---